-	Maybe because I grew up with two sisters, and heard our names said in a set countless times, I truly love hearing the names of fictional sisters.
+Maybe because I grew up with two sisters, and heard our names said ensemble countless times, I truly love hearing the names of fictional sisters.
 Do they go together?
 Are they too close?
 Did the author invent middle names and nicknames, too?

-I thought I’d share some of my favorite fictional sisters today.
-Please share yours in the comments!
+Please share your favorite fictional sisters in the comments!

 Readers everywhere love the March sisters for so many reasons.
 I love the immortal Meg, Jo, and Beth because of their formal name/nickname combinations.
 Margaret shortened to Meg.
 Boyish Jo preferred her nickname to the elegant Josephine.
 And sweet, shy Elizabeth only answers to Beth.